lizhangecon/lizhangecon.github.io/research.md

 1. [Across a Few Prohibitive Miles: The Impact of the Anti-Poverty Relocation Program in China](https://doi.org/10.1016/j.jdeveco.2022.102945) (with [Lunyu Xie](http://ae.ruc.edu.cn/home/People/Faculty/SortbyDepartment/EnergyEconomics/XieLunyu/index.htm) and [Xinye Zheng](http://ae.ruc.edu.cn/home/People/Faculty/SortbyDepartment/EnergyEconomics/ZhengXinye/index.htm)).
 2023. **_Journal of Development Economics_**, 160, 102945.
     - <font size = 2>previously circulated as "Moving to Opportunity: The Effects of the Targeted Poverty Alleviation Relocation Program in China"</font>
-    - <font size = 2>presented: 2021 Asia Impact Evaluation Conference; Invited seminar at Beijing Normal Univ.; 2020 AAEA Virtual Meeting; 2019 Symposium on Contemporary Labor Economics; 2019 Sustainable Development Goals</font>
+    - <font size = 2>presented: 2021 Asia Impact Evaluation Conference; Beijing Normal University; 2020 AAEA Virtual Meeting; 2019 Symposium on Contemporary Labor Economics; 2019 Sustainable Development Goals</font>
     <details>
       <summary>Abstract</summary>
       <font size = 3>Many households are confined to remote rural villages in the developing world.
 This study examines the Anti-Poverty Relocation Program in China, considering the village-to-town relocation from agricultural to non-agricultural sectors induced by the program.
 While exploring a novel administrative data set on impoverished people in a Chinese county, we discovered that the program significantly increased the participants’ income by 9.61%, driven mainly by the increase in wage income.
 The empirical findings are consistent with the Roy-model perspective, which states that rural households with comparative advantage in non-agricultural sectors could benefit from relocation to nearby towns.
 This study provides new evidence that mobility barriers across sectors exist even on a small geographic scale in rural areas.
 The results of the cost–benefit analysis suggest that relocation of households in remote rural areas is a feasible policy tool for overcoming such mobility barriers.</font>